Doctor of Nursing Practice degree (DNP) in Advanced Clinical Care

 Admission

-Admission is open to Nurse Practitioners and Clinical Nurse Specialists who have active ANCC board certification in their specialty.
-Two years of APRN experience working primarily with adult populations is required.
-A minimum 3.25 Masters NP/CNS program GPA, two letters of recommendation (Employer and Graduate Faculty), a resume or CV, a personal statement, and an online Zoom interview are required.
-Application Deadline April 15, 2026.
-Early Application Deadline March 1, 2026.
+Admission is open to Nurse Practitioners and Clinical Nurse Specialists who have active certification in their specialty.
+At least two years of APRN experience working primarily with adult populations is required.
+A minimum 3.25 GPA from Masters NP/CNS program, two letters of recommendation (Employer and Graduate Faculty), a resume or CV, a personal statement, and an online Zoom interview are required.

 • Family Nurse Practitioner